5 Magical Realism Books Like Piranesi

 4. The City of Brass

 One is Nahri, and the second one is Ali.
 He is one of the djinns in Debarred.
 He is the second son of the king, a family that overthrew the original rulers of that city.
-So there’s a lot of political turmoil stuff, and he is very involved in the political uprising of the Shafik, who is like a half-human, half-djinn people.
+So there’s a lot of political turmoil, and he is very involved in the political uprising of the Shafik, who is like a half-human, half-djinn people.
 They’re mixed-race people because they are part human, part djinn.

 The City of Brass